-• AAP was created in 1971 out of the consolidation of UCLA’s Educational Opportunity (EOP) Program and High Potential Program (HPP), two early efforts to widen access for students from historically underrepresented backgrounds.
+• AAP was created in 1971 out of the consolidation of UCLA’s Educational Opportunity (EOP) Program and High Potential Program (HPP), two early efforts to widen access for students who have been educationally and economically underserved.

-• Approximately 69% of AAP students are from historically underrepresented backgrounds (Hispanic/Latino, African American, and Native American).
+• Approximately 69% of AAP students are from geographically underrepresented backgrounds.

 • Approximately 80% of AAP students are the first in their family to attend college.